Travel guide

 Long trip or remote work 1 week or more 10 GB or unlimited

-Shanghai city versus all of China
+Shanghai city vs. all of China

 Many people search for "eSIM Shanghai" when they actually plan to travel to more cities.
 It's worth distinguishing.
 If your plan is limited to Shanghai and its surroundings, any data plan for China will work; the country is unique in terms of mobile network, so a China eSIM covers Shanghai, Beijing, or Xi'an equally well.

-How to activate it step-by-step
+How to activate it step by step

 • Upon arrival in Pudong, turn on data roaming for the eSIM and wait a couple of seconds.